DeeJack/NovelReview/README.md

 To get started:

 1. Clone the repository: `git clone https://github.com/DeeJack/NovelReview`
-2. Run the server: `npm run server`
+2. Run the server in the backend directory: `npm run dev`
-3. Run the frontend: `npm run dev`
+3. Run the frontend in the frontend directory: `npm run dev`
+4. [Optional]: use make to run them: `make frontend[/backend]`

 Once done, access the frontend from `http://localhost:5173/` (by default).